fullstackreact/30-days-of-react/09-styling.md

 > There is nothing magical about CSS modules other than it forces our build-tool to define custom CSS class names for us so we can work with less unique names.
 > We'll look into using CSS modules a bit later in our workflow.

-React provides a no-so-new method for avoiding this problem entirely by allowing us to define styles inline along with our JSX.
+React provides a not-so-new method for avoiding this problem entirely by allowing us to define styles inline along with our JSX.

 ## Inline styles